-The infrastructure where the rolling stock will be operated should be taken into account by the applicant to define the necessary combinations to test.
+Due consideration of the infrastructure the rolling stock will be operated on will guide the applicant on the necessary combinations to test.

 For speed >300 km/h, the clause 4.3.4.4 'target test conditions' of the TD does not specify specific limits for the track quality due to a lack of return of experience.
-This case is covered by the following note below the tables 3 and 4 of this section: "For speed above 300 km/h, the target test conditions shall correspond to better track quality than the track quality specified for km/h". following considerations: the speed 300 This is justified by the - on these sections of track, operation at 300 km/h is possible, therefore the required track good for 300 km/h. quality shall be as as - an open point on such subject is not satisfactory because there is no sufficient return of experience for defining national rule(s).
+This case is covered by the following note below the tables 3 and 4 of this section: "For speed above 300 km/h, the target test conditions shall correspond to better track quality than the track quality specified for km/h". the following considerations: the speed 300 This is justified by - on these sections of track, operation at 300 km/h is possible, therefore the required track good for 300 km/h. quality shall be as as - an open point on such subject is not satisfactory because there is no sufficient return of experience for defining national rule(s).
 It is expected in such case that the concerned manufacturer, railway undertaking and infrastructure manager will cooperate in order to ensure the feasibility of the railway project 300 (operation from km/h up to 350 km/h).
 In any case, the values met on the test track shall be reported as required in clause 4.3.4.5 of the TD; corresponding operating limitations shall also be reported as required in clause 4.1 of the TD.
 The process for innovative solution may be used by the stakeholders in order to take into account the values met on the test track for complementing TSI and TD.